paulm17/raikou/README.md

 ## Project Caveats

-1. Remix, Svelte, Solid, Astro and any other frameworks are not supported.
+1. Remix, Svelte, Solid, Astro, Qwik and any other javascript frameworks are not supported.
 There are no intentions of supporting anything other than NextJS.
 2. There may be design decisions implemented that will diverge from Mantine.
    - Styles API layer may disappear because it has been superseded by the Classes API and Styles API is